-Follow these steps to add a wiki article at your current level.
-If you do not have permissions to add an article, when you click the Add Article button, a message indicates "Permission Denied".
+To add a wiki article at your current level, follow these steps.
+If you do not have permissions to add an article, when you select Add Article, a message indicates "Permission Denied".

-- 1. In your course, click Wiki. - 2.
-Navigate to the level where you want to add a new article.

-- 3. Click the Add Article button near the top right of the page. - 4.
+- 1. In your course, select Wiki. - 2.
+Navigate to the level where you want to add a new article. - 3.
+Select the Add Article button near the top right of the page. - 4.
 On the new article page, add a title for the page, and optionally a few keywords to create a "slug" that provides a more specific location identifier for your article. - 5.
 Add contents to the article.
 You can enter plain text and use Markdown syntax to add formatting.
-For help with Markdown syntax, click the link to the cheat sheet at the upper right corner of the Contents field. - 6.
-When you have finished entering content for your wiki article, click Create Article.
+For help with Markdown syntax, select the link to the cheat sheet at the upper right corner of the Contents field. - 6.
+When you have finished entering content for your wiki article, select Create Article.